miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 to allow duplicate library aliases.
 A custom validator must be specified for this property to be enabled - the naming scheme’s default validator will not be altered.

+### Secondary Naming Scheme

+It is possible to configure a second naming scheme using the same properties above, except replacing `naming` with `naming2`, e.g. `miso.naming2.scheme=v2`.
+When two naming schemes are configured, an extra field called "Use Secondary Naming Scheme" is shown on the Edit Project page.
+If unselected, the primary naming scheme will be used for the project; if selected, the secondary scheme is used instead.
+The secondary scheme will only ever be used for items that are tied to a single project.
+This includes samples, libraries, and library aliquots.
+Other items, such as pools, boxes, and studies will always use the primary naming scheme.
+When using two naming schemes, it is ideal to use the same name generator (`nameable.name`) in both in order to maintain consistent names throughout MISO.

 # Setting Up the Run Scanner
 [Run Scanner](https://github.com/miso-lims/runscanner) is a webservice that scans the paths containing sequencer output.
 It is not required for a functioning MISO install, but